optus23/Game-Tutorial---Research-Project/docs/index.md

 Tetris has one of the best designs created ever.
 That game doesen't need TUTORIAL, well, the real thing is that the whole game is a perfect tutorial.
 At the beginning, the pieces fall down relatively slow to let player think about what to do whit them, the mechanics are so so so simples, move and rotate, that's it.
 Every single person has a minimum of TOC inside, so if player knows how to move and rotate pieces, why shouldn't be ordered?
 Thats how Tetris teach you indirectly.

-(place here a picture of Tetrisat the beggining)
+(place here a picture of Tetris at the beggining) done

 That's not all, also Tetris has a powerfull emergent gameplay!
 With only two mechanics, tetris gives you the opportunity to go A->B in multiples ways.